unicorn-research/org/README.md

-# org
+# Unicorn Research Group
-maximally transparent organizational description
+We're a maximally transparent organization.
+This repository contains our description of our organization.